zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 ```

 If you know in advance that your variants will be accessed, you can specify that
-Rails should generate them ahead of time:
+Zoisite should generate them ahead of time:

 ```ruby
 class User < ApplicationRecord